Chen Hung-wen: Brother Elephants/Chinatrust Brothers

 Chen joined the Brother Elephants, later rebranded as the Chinatrust Brothers of the Chinese Professional Baseball League for the 2013 season.
 In August 2014, Chen was sidelined with inflammation in his shoulder tendon, and upon his return from the disabled list he was utilized as a reliever.
 On August 10, 2017, Chen returned to being a starting pitcher.

 Fubon Guardians

 Chen joined the Fubon Guardians after the 2017 season.
 In 2019, Chen pitched to a stellar 1.70 ERA with 51 strikeouts in 50 games.
 In the 2020 season, Chen pitched to a 4.77 ERA with 46 strikeouts in 53 games.

 Rakuten Monkeys

 On January 3, 2023, Chen signed with the Rakuten Monkeys of the Chinese Professional Baseball League.

 International career

 He competed for the Taiwan national baseball team in the World Baseball Classic in 2009, 2013 and 2017.

-He is the all-time losingest pitcher in World Baseball Classic history, with three losses accumulated over the 2009, 2013, and 2017 competitions.
+He is currently the leader in pitching losses in World Baseball Classic history, with three losses accumulated over the 2009, 2013, and 2017 competitions.